mnot/rfc.fyi/CONTRIBUTING.md

 We welcome contributions from the community.

-## Adding and Maintaining Collections
+## Adding and Maintaining Tag Collections

 Collections (the tags you see on the front page) are intended to be useful sets of RFCs that cover a particular topic.